yangjunx21/yangjunx21.github.io/_pages/about.md

 ---

 I am a 4th year undergraduate student of Dept. of Computer Science and Technology of Tsinghua University, Beijing, PRC.
 I am also an incomming Ph.D Student of Prof. [Minlie Huang](https://coai.cs.tsinghua.edu.cn/hml) @ [Conversational AI Group](https://coai.cs.tsinghua.edu.cn/) starting from 2025 Fall.
-I'm now a research intern at A*STAR's Centre for Frontier AI Research (CFAR), under the supervision of Prof. [Yew-Soon Ong](https://scholar.google.com/citations?user=h9oWOsEAAAAJ&hl=en).
-My research interests lie in LLM safety and trustworthy, and I’m recently working on the mechanism of jailbreaking attack & defense, hallucination and knowledge boundary of LRMs.
+My research interests lie in LLM safety and trustworthy, and I’m recently working on the mechanism of jailbreaking attack & defense, hallucination and knowledge boundary of LLMs.

 News
 ======